servtep/MCADDF/MASTER_INDEX_UNIFIED.md

 For security professionals, this framework supports three primary pillars:

 1. **Offensive Operations (Red Teaming):**
-    * Serves as a "cheat sheet" for campaign planning, ensuring comprehensive coverage of potential attack paths during engagements.
+    * Serves as a "cheat sheet" for campaign planning, utilizing the **SERVTEP ID** system to quickly reference and chain techniques (e.g., `REC-AD-001` → `CA-DUMP-002`) during complex engagements.
-    * Facilitates the chaining of techniques (e.g., *Cred Dumping* → *Pass-the-Hash* → *Cloud Lateral Movement*) to simulate realistic APT behaviors.
+    * Simulates realistic APT behaviors by covering the full spectrum of the kill chain.
 2. **Detection \& Defense (Blue Teaming):**
-    * **Detection Engineering:** Every technique listed here serves as a test case for validating SIEM alerts (Sigma/YARA).
+    * **Detection Engineering:** Every technique listed here serves as a test case for validating SIEM alerts (Sigma/YARA), fully aligned with **MITRE ATT\&CK v18.1** logic.
-    * **Gap Analysis:** Allows defenders to systematically validate controls against specific MITRE T-codes, ensuring no coverage gaps exist between on-prem and cloud scopes.
+    * **Gap Analysis:** Allows defenders to systematically validate controls against specific T-codes, ensuring no coverage gaps exist between on-prem and cloud scopes.
 3. **Risk Assessment:**
     * Enables auditors and architects to prioritize remediation efforts based on the prevalence and severity of techniques validated by SERVTEP's research.

 ## The Path Forward

 The cybersecurity landscape is volatile by design.
 While these 501 techniques represent the state of the art in hybrid exploitation today, the methodologies will evolve.
-This framework is maintained as a living project by **SERVTEP**—continuously updated as vendors patch vulnerabilities, new attack surfaces emerge, and adversaries shift their tradecraft.
+This framework is maintained as a living project by **SERVTEP**—continuously updated as vendors patch vulnerabilities, new attack surfaces emerge, and the MITRE ATT\&CK standard progresses beyond v18.1.

 *Final Verification Completed: December 2025*
 *Lead Architect: Pchelnikau Artur*
 *Organization: SERVTEP*
-<span style="display:none">[^1]</span>

 <div align="center">⁂</div>